citp/privacy-policy-historical/f/f-/f-s/f-secure.com.md

   * improve the visibility and usability of our sites,
   * locate and address technical issues you might experience,
-  * and to deliver customized and relevant content to you.
+  * deliver customized and relevant content, including pricing, to you, and

-We generate statistics and aggregate reports for internal use, as well as for sharing with F‑Secure group companies, partners, and subcontractors.
-Our third-party web analytic providers may also create and publish aggregate reports of the data collected.
-The statistics and aggregate reports do not contain any data that could be linked to an individual website visitor.
+  * direct you to the most relevant localized web page (based on geographic IP address).

-We do not use cookies to identify you as an individual, nor connect visitor IP addresses to individual users.
+By default, we do not use cookies to identify the individuals who visit our websites.
 However, if you have voluntarily submitted your contact information to F‑Secure — when purchasing a product, downloading a product trial, completing a survey or entering a contest, for example — we may, with your consent, tie your website usage to your individual record through the use of cookies.
 If you are a visitor interested in our corporate-oriented communication, this will also include your previous browsing on F‑Secure websites.
 If you already have a business relationship with F‑Secure, this will be combined with the pre-existing information we have about you stored in our Customer Relations Management platform.
-[Read more](https://web.archive.org/web/20181231014646id_/https%3A//www.f-secure.com/en/web/legal/corporate-personal-data-record).
+[Read more](https://web.archive.org/web/20190522211222id_/https%3A//www.f-secure.com/en/web/legal/corporate-personal-data-record).

+We generate statistics and aggregate reports for internal use, as well as for sharing with F Secure group companies, partners, and subcontractors.
+Our third-party web analytic providers may also create and publish aggregate reports of the data collected.
+The statistics and aggregate reports do not contain any data that could be linked to an individual website visitor.

 ### Web marketing activities